dilkinn/Namaste/README.md

 Here is the link to my presentation slides: https://docs.google.com/presentation/d/1u6QkRlfu72sQDPaxyLaqZl_52xW-Sj13buVQwVe6scs/edit?usp=drive_web&ouid=118087232464696496278

 Yoga is great for both physical and mental health.
-There's no challenging aspect in yoga, everyone can practice at it's one paste.
+There's no challenging aspect in yoga, everyone can practice at it's one pace.
 What important in the path, not the goal.

 Despite I have been practicing yoga for 10 years, I cannot memorize sanskrit yoga poses names and I can only name couple of those.
 I can bet I am not the only one.